rferl/riga-tool-quote-card/README.md

 ### Developing your tool's frontend

 Ideally, you write your tool frontend entirely within `src/routes/index` directory including components, stores, and utilities you might be using.
-This way you keep your forntend separate from the `Settings` component using the home route and the `src/lib` directory structure.
+This way you keep your frontend separate from the `Settings` component which is being built in `src/lib` and can be previewed on the home route `/`.

 #### Required steps